Language-Integrated Recursive Queries (Full Version)

-The options present a classic tradeoff between customizability and performance: raw SQL strings show the best performance but provide no safety guarantees, hand-written imperative programs provide expressibility and flexibility, language-integrated non-recursive queries put less burden on the developer and show better performance, and lastly \system{} puts the least burden on the developer \oopsla{and shows performance equivalent to raw SQL strings while providing safety guarantees.}
+Statistics over the data presented in Table~\ref{tab:perf} are shown in Table~\ref{tab:perf-stat}.
+Queries whose JMH error margin exceeds the difference in execution time are considered equivalent due to normal variation in the JVM JIT (indicated as 1X). \system{} shows no performance penalty compared to raw SQL strings, with a significant performance gain over Collections and ScalaSQL using non-recursive SQL.
+Table~\ref{tab:perf-stat} illustrates the tradeoff between customizability, performance, and safety in the state-of-the-art for query execution: raw SQL strings show the best performance but provide no safety guarantees (even for errors like data-type mismatch, SQL injection, etc.); hand-written imperative programs provide expressibility and flexibility, but only safety with respect to the programming language; language-integrated non-recursive queries put less burden on the developer and show better performance than imperative implementations and worse performance than raw SQL, while providing only non-recursive database safety guarantees, and lastly \system{} puts the least burden on the developer and shows performance equivalent to raw SQL strings while providing the strongest safety guarantees.